MetaMask/metamask-improvement-proposals/MIP-Template.md

 [Brief summary of the proposal]

 ## Motivation
-[Explain why this proposal is necessary and what impact it would have for the developer ecosystem]
+[Explain why this proposal is necessary and what impact it would have for the developer ecosystem.
+What problem does it solve?
+What alternatives were considered (ex. extending via a [Snap](https://metamask.io/snaps/))?
+Why is this proposal preferred over alternative solutions or work-arounds?]

 ## Usage Example
 [Provide an illustrative example of the proposed API or feature in use]